gborghesan/novint_falcon/README.md

 ##Prerequisite##
-to compile you need to the driver [libnifalcon](https://github.com/qdot/libnifalcon). follow the instructions there to compile and __install__.
+to compile you need the driver [libnifalcon](https://github.com/qdot/libnifalcon). follow the instructions there to compile and __install__.